-Whether chemicals, fabricated metal products, transportation equipment, pharmaceuticals, computer equipment – or myriad other products – much of the manufacturing process is the same.
+Whether the material is chemicals, fabricated metal products, transportation equipment, pharmaceuticals, computer equipment – or myriad other products – much of the manufacturing process is the same.

 Manufacturing is typically defined by core drivers: development, production, maintenance (of machinery), transportation of product, management of operations and, ultimately, product sales.